golang-module/carbon/README.en.md

 fmt.Sprintf("%s", carbon.Parse("2020-08-05 13:14:15").Lunar()) // 二零二零年六月十六
 carbon.Parse("2020-08-05 13:14:15").Lunar().ToString() // 二零二零年六月十六

-// Is leap year
+// Whether is leap year
 carbon.Parse("2020-08-05 13:14:15").Lunar().IsLeapYear() // true
-// Is leap month
+// Whether is leap month
 carbon.Parse("2020-08-05 13:14:15").Lunar().IsLeapMonth() // false

-// Is year of the rat
+// Whether is year of the rat
 carbon.Parse("2020-08-05 13:14:15").Lunar().IsRatYear() // true
-// Is year of the ox
+// Whether is year of the ox
 carbon.Parse("2020-08-05 13:14:15").Lunar().IsOxYear() // false
-// Is year of the tiger
-carbon.Parse("2020-08-05 13:14:15").Lunar().IsTigerYear() // false
+// Whether is year of the tiger carbon.Parse("2020-08-05 13:14:15").Lunar().IsTigerYear() // false
-// Is year of the rabbit
-carbon.Parse("2020-08-05 13:14:15").Lunar().IsRabbitYear() // false
+// Whether is year of the rabbit carbon.Parse("2020-08-05 13:14:15").Lunar().IsRabbitYear() // false
-// Is year of the dragon
-carbon.Parse("2020-08-05 13:14:15").Lunar().IsDragonYear() // false
+// Whether is year of the dragon carbon.Parse("2020-08-05 13:14:15").Lunar().IsDragonYear() // false
-// Is year of the snake
-carbon.Parse("2020-08-05 13:14:15").Lunar().IsSnakeYear() // false
+// Whether is year of the snake carbon.Parse("2020-08-05 13:14:15").Lunar().IsSnakeYear() // false
-// Is year of the horse
-carbon.Parse("2020-08-05 13:14:15").Lunar().IsHorseYear() // false
+// Whether is year of the horse carbon.Parse("2020-08-05 13:14:15").Lunar().IsHorseYear() // false
-// Is year of the goat
-carbon.Parse("2020-08-05 13:14:15").Lunar().IsGoatYear() // false
+// Whether is year of the goat carbon.Parse("2020-08-05 13:14:15").Lunar().IsGoatYear() // false
-// Is year of the monkey
-carbon.Parse("2020-08-05 13:14:15").Lunar().IsMonkeyYear() // false
+// Whether is year of the monkey carbon.Parse("2020-08-05 13:14:15").Lunar().IsMonkeyYear() // false
-// Is year of the rooster
-carbon.Parse("2020-08-05 13:14:15").Lunar().IsRoosterYear() // false
+// Whether is year of the rooster carbon.Parse("2020-08-05 13:14:15").Lunar().IsRoosterYear() // false
-// Is year of the dog
+// Whether is year of the dog
 carbon.Parse("2020-08-05 13:14:15").Lunar().IsDogYear() // false
-// Is year of the dig
+// Whether is year of the dig
 carbon.Parse("2020-08-05 13:14:15").Lunar().IsPigYear() // false
 ```